DeedeeH999/MIS3640FinalProject/project_proposal.md

 Our stretch goal is to create an interactive map of New York City with this data displayed in Python.
 This map will have the average price range per neighborhoods in New York city, mimicking a map of realtor house prices.

 ### Learning Goals
-#### Since this is a team project, you may want to articulate both shared and individual learning goals.

 ##### Shared Goals:
 * Gain a better understanding of Python and the modules; specifically the scope of data analysis that can be used with it.
 * Be able to effectively create functions within Python that reduces any redundancies and makes the code simple and easy to understand.
 * Have strong collaboration within our team and efficiently utilize Github as a team work space.
 * Work together (via pair programming) to preprocess the data in order to reduce errors and code as a team in order to solidify our coding skills.

 ##### Individual Goals:
 **Julia**: To have a data modeling/data analytics project to put on my resume.